Due Date: Friday, October 6, 5:00 p.m. ET

 fraction of pages that are relevant out of the top-10

-top-10 results for the query from Bing, using the Bing Search
+top-10 results for the query from Google, using the Google

-API (see below), using the default value for the various Bing
+Custom Search API (see below), using the default value for the

 modifying these default values.

 results to the user, so that the user can mark all the web

 pages that are relevant to the intended meaning of the query